RodneyShag/Interview_solutions/Solutions/HackerRank/Java Dequeue.md

-### Problem Re-statement

-Given `n` integers, find the maximum number of unique integers among all the possible contiguous subarrays of size `m`.

 ### Algorithm

 - A `HashMap` will let us keep track of the count of each number.
 - An `ArrayDeque` will let us keep track of the "contiguous subarray" (sliding window) of size `m`

+### Notes

+HackerRank has a strange input format where we have to read the input from standard input.
+Ignore that part of the code.
 ### Solution

 ```java